 thanks so much,

-A year from now if you have a cesarean for a transverse baby, a year from now when you look back, what will you feel the best about the amount of exercises that you chose to do?
+A year from now if you have a cesarean for a transverse baby, will you feel the best about the amount of exercises that you chose to do?

-If you find a practitioner, like a chiropractor, get the recommendation from a doula group, prenatal yoga teacher, midwife or all of the above.
-You want someone who sees pregnant women daily or several a week.
+If you find a practitioner, like a chiropractor, get a recommendation from a birth group, doula, prenatal yoga teacher, midwife, or all of the above.
+You want someone who sees pregnant women daily.
 They need to address your sacrum in both vertical and horizontal misalignments, as well as your symphysis.
-There is a test they can do before they adjust your neck to make sure it is safe for you.
+There is a test they can do before they adjust your neck to make sure a neck adjustment is safe for you.

 You can do the Breech Tilt afterwards for 10 minutes.

-Ask your provider if there is any medical reason not to do an inversion (rather than an opinion) in your case.
+Ask your provider if there is any medical reason not to do these inversions (rather than an opinion) in your case.